gitee2github/website/content/en/community/mails.md

 ### How Do I Subscribe To A Mailing List?

-Welcome!
+Welcome to the mailing list discussion!

 If you have never subscribed to a mailing list before, here are some suggestions.

-* Click the link in the list name column for the mailing list to which you wish to subscribe.
+1. Click the link in the list name column for the mailing list to which you wish to subscribe.
-* You will be taken to a page for that mailing list, there will be instructions about how to subscribe.
+2. You will be taken to a page for that mailing list, there will be instructions about how to subscribe.
-* Read the instructions, you will probably be asked for an email address you wish to use to subscribe to the mailing list.
+3. Read the instructions, you will probably be asked for an email address you wish to use to subscribe to the mailing list.
-* Enter your email address, you will receive an email to the email address you entered asking you to confirm your subscription.
+4. Enter your email address and click subscribe, you will receive an email to the email address you entered asking you to confirm your subscription.
-* Reply the email you receive to confirm your subscription.
+5. Reply the email you receive to confirm your subscription.
-* At last you will receive a welcome email from the mailing list.
+6. At last you will receive a welcome email from the mailing list.

 {{< mails >}}